Jump to Recipe

 Summer meets fall with Roasted Butternut Squash and Tomato Soup!
+Fresh tomatoes and butternut squash is roasted and then pureed for a comforting and healthy soup.

 It turned out incredibly creamy, without the addition of any cream but instead, Greek yogurt.
 The butternut squash also lends a velvety texture to the soup.
 I served this soup with the ultimate soup dunker – a grilled cheese sandwich but it could also be served topped with croutons, cheese, or just with a big hunk of fresh bread.